Outsourcinghub India- Finance and Accounting Outsourcing Services

 You also need to make sure that your bank statements display ending account balance that complies with your internal records.
 If the amounts mismatch, you are liable to receive an explanation for the glitch.

-The bank reconciliation process demands the following –
+The role of bank reconciliation process demands the following –

 1. Every check amount on your bank statement needs to be compared to the check amounts in the company’s general ledger cash account.
 Any suspicious transactions, like the company’s outstanding checks or errors, would become part of the adjustments listed on the bank reconciliation